 8. Listen More

 How often do you find yourself somewhere, but not really there at all?
 Your mind has wandered far from the moment and the people you are with.
 Maybe you’re talking with someone, but you’re distracted, in your head, multitasking, or thinking about something else.
-With so much going on in our lives, I know I’m guilty of this.

 9. Have Fun